-Welcome to C&C Stump Removal.
+Welcome to C&C Stump Grinding.
 You cutt’em we grind’em!

 Tree stumps can be difficult to remove.
 They can be hard to mow around and can even attract fungi and other pests that may spread to surrounding trees.
 Grinding stumps is usually the best option for avoiding problems in the future.